Diagnosing weakly first-order phase transitions by coupling to order parameters: The Q-state Potts model

 In the top row of Fig.~\ref{fig:Potts} we display the zeroth-component magnetization $\mathcal{O}_m = \langle \ketbra{0}{0}_i-1/Q \rangle_{\lambda}$ as a function of the external field $\lambdaM$ that are obtained directly in the thermodynamic limit using an infinite system Matrix Product State (iMPS) DMRG algorithm, see App.~\ref{sm:potts} for details on the technical aspects.
 In the left column we display results for the known continuous cases $Q=2,3,4$, while in the right column results for the weakly first-order cases $Q=5,6$ are shown.
 The $Q=2,3,4$ data in the top row exhibits rather clean power law scaling of $\mathcal{O}_m$ as the coupling $\lambdaM$ goes to zero, while in the $Q=5,6$ cases a saturation of $\mathcal{O}_m$ to a non-zero residual magnetization is observed in the same limit.
 These limiting values are in very good agreement with the exact results obtained by Baxter~\cite{Baxter1982}.
 In the middle row we calculate numerical finite-difference derivatives of $\log \mathcal{O}_m$ with respect to $\log \lambdaM$ in order to highlight possible power law behavior $\mathcal{O}_m \propto \lambdaM^{1/\delta}$.
 Indeed at small $\lambda$ the derivatives for $Q=2,3,4$ approach the expected values for the known CFTs governing the fixed points: $1/\delta =1/15$ for $Q=2,4$ and $1/\delta =1/14$ for $Q=3$.
 Note for $Q=4$ there is a known logarithmic correction to the power law behavior: $m \propto \left(\lambdaM/\log \lambdaM\right)^{1/15}$~\cite{Cardy1980}, leading to a tiny non-monotonicity for $Q=4$.
 In the weakly first order cases $Q=5,6$ in contrast we observe a pronounced maximum in the derivatives, which has its origin in the inflection point in the original data, c.f.~top panel.
 For our model and $Q>4$ there is a saturation in $\mathcal{O}_m$ both for small and large~\footnote{at large values of $\lambdaM$ the observables saturate at $1-1/Q$ for all $Q$.} values of $\lambdaM$ leading necessarily to (at least) one inflection point at an intermediate value of the external field, which we denote by $\lambdaM^\star(Q)$.
 In order to assess at what length scales the pronounced feature of a maximum and the downward drift to zero at smaller $\lambdaM$ occurs, we present in the bottom row of Fig.~\ref{fig:Potts} the correlation lengths $\xi^Q(\lambda)$ obtained from the transfer operator of the iMPS wave function for the different values of $Q$.
 In the continuous cases $Q=2,3,4$ we observe again power-law behavior as expected.
 The most notable observation for the weakly first order cases $Q=5,6$ is that the correlation length $\xi^Q_\mathrm{peak}$ measured at the coupling $\lambdaM^\star(Q)$ is actually quite small, i.e.~about $4$ resp.~$2$ lattice spacings for $Q=5$ and $Q=6$ respectively.
-These correlation lengths $\xi^Q_\mathrm{peak}$ are two to three orders of magnitude smaller compared to the huge, albeit finite, correlation lengths at the first order phase transition itself~\cite{Kluemper1989,Buddenoir1993}, as indicated by the horizontal dashed lines~\footnote{We observe that the correlation lengths extracted from iMPS are a factor $\sqrt{2}$ smaller than the exact ones determined for the isotropic 2D classical square lattice~\cite{Kluemper1989,Buddenoir1993}.
-We attribute this discrepancy to the Hamiltonian limit, which corresponds to a spatially anisotropic 2D situation.}.
+These correlation lengths $\xi^Q_\mathrm{peak}$ are two to three orders of magnitude smaller compared to the huge, albeit finite, correlation lengths at the first order phase transition itself~\cite{Kluemper1989,Buddenoir1993}.